deployd/docs/docs/server/run-script.md

 ### Running Your App in Production

-To run your app as a daemon use the `forever` module.
+To run your app as a daemon, use the `forever` module.
 You can install it from npm.

     npm install forever -g